Embedded in society

 Public outreach

-The LCSB actively engages in public outreach initiatives, from public pillow fights to raise awareness about Parkinson’s disease, and participating science fairs that allows us to showcase our research, to celebrating our 10-year anniversary with a city-wide brain sculpture exhibition.
+The LCSB actively engages in public outreach initiatives, from public pillow fights to raise awareness about Parkinson’s disease, and participating in science fairs that allow us to showcase our research, to celebrating our 10-year anniversary with a city-wide brain sculpture exhibition.

 Patient engagement